Temozolomide: Pharmacokinetics

 Temozolomide is quickly and almost completely absorbed from the gut, and readily penetrates the blood–brain barrier; the concentration in the cerebrospinal fluid is 30% of the concentration in the blood plasma.
 Intake with food decreases maximal plasma concentrations by 33% and the area under the curve by 9%.
 Only 15% (10–20%) of the substance are bound to blood plasma proteins.
 Temozolomide is a prodrug; it is spontaneously hydrolyzed at physiological pH to 3-methyl-(triazen-1-yl)imidazole-4-carboxamide (MTIC), which further splits into monomethylhydrazine, likely the active methylating agent, and 5-aminoimidazole-4-carboxamide (AIC).
 Other metabolites include temozolomide acid and unidentified hydrophilic substances.

 Plasma half-life is 1.8 hours.
 The substance and its metabolites are mainly excreted via the urine.

 Chemical properties

 Temozolomide is an imidazotetrazine derivative.
-It is slightly soluble in water and aqueous acids, and decomposes at 212 °C. It was recently discovered that temozolomide is an explosive, tentatively assigned as UN Class 1.
+It is slightly soluble in water and aqueous acids, and decomposes at 212 °C. It was discovered in 2021 that temozolomide is an explosive, tentatively assigned as UN Class 1.

-Mirroring its medicinal use as an alkylating antineoplastic agent, temozolomide has been reported to be a comparatively safe and stable in situ source of diazomethane in organic synthesis.
-In particular, its use as a methylating and cyclopropanating reagent was demonstrated.
+Temozolomide has also been reported to be a comparatively safe and stable in situ source of diazomethane in organic synthesis.
+In particular, use as a methylating and cyclopropanating reagent has been demonstrated.

 History

-The agent was discovered by Simon Langdon, Niel Gibson, John Hickman, and Mike Tisdale of Aston University in Birmingham, England.
-The molecule was synthesised by PhD student Robert Stone, in a project directed by Malcolm Stevens to find anti-allergens.
-Its preclinical activity was reported in 1987 in Cancer Research.
-Stevens then directed its development with the late Edward Newlands at Charing Cross Hospital.
+The agent was discovered at Aston University in Birmingham, England.
+Its preclinical activity was reported in 1987.

 It was approved for medical use in the European Union in January 1999, and in the United States in August 1999.
 The intravenous formulation was approved in the United States in February 2009.